Cryptocurrency Financial Advisors

 Call of Duty approach to getting gamers to spend money on non-tradable cosmetic assets.

-We are moving in the direction of combined ownership of these game protocols between users, the game developers and investors.
-This not only aligns incentives and gives the opportunity to support games financially and by participating, but also allows users to collect items throughout the life cycle of the game and continue to transfer ownership of these items if desired due to the nature of blockchain based ownership.
-This idea of transferability has worked particularly well with traditional games like Rocket League, Roblox and Counter Strike with the ability for a real game economy to form around the items created, earned or collected.
+We are moving in the direction of combined ownership of these game protocols between users, the game developers, and investors.
+This not only aligns incentives and gives the opportunity to support games financially and by participating, but also allows users to collect items throughout the life cycle of the game and continue to transfer ownership of these items if desired due to the nature of blockchain-based ownership.
+This idea of transferability has worked particularly well with traditional games like Rocket League, Roblox, and Counter-Strike with the ability for a real game economy to form around the items created, earned, or collected.
 These games do fall victim to the same problem discussed above; however, centralization of distribution and use.

 An example of a Counter Strike skin marketplace